0starzyk/parallax/README.md

 # parallax
-Project using parallax effect to detect distance from object
+Project using parallax to detect distance from object